sb2nov/mac-setup/Emacs/README.md

 ## Purcell's Emacs configuration

 This is [Purcell's](https://github.com/purcell/emacs.d) emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.
+These days it's somewhat geared towards macOS, but it is known to also work on Linux and Windows.

 ### Installation